EffectsSDK/android-integration-sample/README.md

 ```

 Then create and start a CameraPipeline instance.
 CameraPipeline processes camera input
-automatically, but you need to call the startPipeline() method to run it.
+automatically, but you need to call the startPipeline() method to run it and stopPipeline() to stop frame processing.

 ```kotlin
 val pipeline = sdkFactory.createCameraPipeline(